-It is our recommendation that you obtain certified copies of your licence summary part B, and display these in the premises keeping the master copies in the enclosed plastic wallets or a more secure location with your premises licence part A.
+It is our recommendation that you obtain certified copies of your licence summary part B, and display these in the premises whilst keeping the master copies within section VIII of your licensing manual.

 You will need to surrender your master licence and summary with your application to the licensing authority if you are making any variations, including changing the DPS.